Lucas-C/dotfiles_and_notes/misc/Vim.md

 - *dd* : copy & delete line
 - *yy* : copy line
 - __"__+__+__+__y__ : copy line to system clipboard
+- sometimes after a paste, vim keeps the whole document highlighted as if a "match-all" search had been triggered.
+The solution: */* __some_dummy_pattern__

 Registers
 =========